Yoast/plugin-development-docker/Rancher-win.md

 - In the `General` tab disable: `Allow Collection of Anonymous statistics`
 - In the `Kubernetes` tab change container runtime to: `dockerd (Moby)`
+- In the `WSL Integration` tab check the checkbox next the `ubuntu` WSL.

 ## Installing Chocolatey